 The Toolbox is not perfect, and may sometimes pull wrong stats, or fail to pull stats at all.
-There is no substitute to looking at a query with your own eyes.
+There is no substitute for looking at a query with your own eyes.

 Select a weapon and click “Export 1” button.
-A window with exported weapon’s stats will show.
+A window with exported weapon’s stats and attachment list will show.

 Pulling stats and adding new weapons

-Keep in mind that “Name”, “Faction” and “Category” columns are not downloaded, and you will have to fill them manually for any new weapon releases.
+Keep in mind that “Name” column is not downloaded, and you will have to fill it manually for any new weapon releases.

 The “Date” field near the “pull stats” button stores the date when stats were last downloaded.
 Normally, you should re-download stats only after a patch that changed something.

-This page serves to analyze weapon damage at different ranges.
+This page serves to analyze weapon damage at different ranges and/or with different attachments.
 You can compare two weapons at the same time.